benjaminreid/benjaminreid.me/_drafts/2014-06-17-make-cool-css-image-gradients.md

 We can take this one step further and bring it more inline with say what we could achieve using Photoshop.

-This time we our HTML is simpler, yet we lack an image definition.
+This time our HTML is simpler, yet we lack an image definition.
 There are a few different ways to get around this, but lets run with this for now.

 {% highlight html %}